Home » Ibaraki » Art Tower Mito: Observation Deck, Views & Visitor Guide (2026)

 The second place is on the second level.
 Just near the fountain there are stairs that would lead you to an outdoor area on the second level just across the Art Tower.
 You can get some decent portrait photos as well.

-Where to take Landscape Photos?
+Where to take Landscape Photos of Art Tower Mito?

 Official email response from Art Tower Mito Public Relations (inquiry@arttowermito.or.jp) recommending the best spots to photograph Art Tower Mito including Mito Civic Hall rooftop garden and National Route 50.